Contentment in God

 Enjoying God and experiencing satisfaction in Christ are exciting elements of the Christian life.
 In addition to enjoyment and satisfaction though, St Paul makes this assertion in 1 Timothy 6:6:

 “But godliness with contentment is great gain” and in Philippians 4:11-12 he states:

 “…for I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.”

 We are all aware that we live in a world that is not as we would like it to be.
 Frequently we find ourselves in circumstances we never asked for or enjoy living with, whether it be our same-sex temptations, having cancer or even being stuck in a cycle of sinful behaviour (and I’ve been in all three).
-In Timothy, Paul seems to be talking about not envying the riches that false teachers are enjoying and in Philippians the context is his material needs.
+In his letters to Timothy, Paul seems to be talking about not envying the riches that false teachers are enjoying and in Philippians the context is his material needs.
 As it was then, it is now; the world is a mess in so many ways.
 It is easy to panic (as in Mr Mainwaring from Dad’s Army), and find ourselves without any peace of mind.
 Therefore how can we possibly be content?

 I am reminded of the famous Serenity prayer:

 "O God and Heavenly Father, Grant to us the serenity of mind to accept that which cannot be changed; courage to change that which can be changed, and wisdom to know the one from the other, through Jesus Christ our Lord, Amen."